Kequc/kequapp.github.io/content/3-core-api/3-create-route.md

 | **logger** | *Logger* | `console` |
 | **autoHead** | *HEAD request* | `true` |

+Routes define the endpoints of your application.

-A route must specify a method (`'GET'`, `'POST'`, etc.) and a url.
+The `createRoute` function must specify a method (`GET`, `POST`, etc.) and a url.
 The url is a pathname that the route should respond to and must always start with `'/'`.
+Actions are a list of functions that should be executed in order when the endpoint is accessed.

 ### Example